This page lists various issues that might be encountered when attempting to configure VPC Service Controls.

 Shared VPC

 When using Shared VPC, a service perimeter that includes projects that belong to a Shared VPC network must also include the project that hosts the network.
-When projects that belong to a Shared VPC network are not in the same perimeter as the host project, services may not work as expected or be blocked entirely.
+When projects that belong to a Shared VPC network are not in the same perimeter as the host project, services might not work as expected or might be blocked entirely.

-Ensure that the Shared VPC network host is in the same service perimeter as projects connected to the network.
+Ensure that the Shared VPC network host is in the same service perimeter as the projects connected to the network.

 Requests between perimeters